 09/02/51 Anthony Eden, Former Foreign Minister of Great Britain

-09/04/51 Sir Gladwyn Jebb, United Nations Ambassador from the United
+09/04/51 Sir Gladwyn Jebb, United Nations Ambassador from the United Kingdom

 (Last sponsorship by the Saturday Evening Post)